eyra/port/README.md

 ## Python script examples

+In Port, a data donation flow is determined by a Python script.
+A typical data donation flow consists of these steps:

+1. Prompt the participant to submit a file
+2. Handling the results from step 1.
+This is the step where you can extract the data you are interested in.
+3. The extracted data is presented on screen encompanied with consent button.
+After consent is given, the data is sent to a storage location of the researcher.

+A flow like this can be created with a Python script making use of predetermined building blocks.
+The examples on how you could use these blocks are outlined in detail below.

-The examples are based on the example script that can be found here: [src/framework/processing/py/port/script.py](src/framework/processing/py/port/script.py)
+The examples are based on the example script that can be found here: [src/framework/processing/py/port/script.py](src/framework/processing/py/port/script.py).
+We recommend you changing that script to fit your personal needs.

 <details>
     <summary>Main function</summary>